 Those under the age of 40

 Individuals under the age of 40 have an increased risk of having an accidental death.
-Research shows that from when a person is born to the age of 34, accidents are the leading cause of death.1 With this in mind, if you’re a millennial and need additional financial coverage to protect your loved ones in the event that something should happen to you – you can easily add an Accidental Death Benefit to your policy.
+Research shows that from when a person is born to the age of 34, accidents are the leading cause of death.1 With this in mind, if you’re a millennial and need additional financial coverage to protect the ones you love in the event that something should happen to you – you can easily add an Accidental Death Benefit to your policy.

 Not all workplaces are created equal, and for some people going to work every day means putting their lives at risk.
 A few examples of high-risk jobs include being a roofer, garbage collector, veterinarian, firefighter, and more.
 If you work in a hazardous workplace environment, you may want to consider purchasing a no medical life insurance policy and adding an ADB.
 Some insurance providers may deem your job too high risk to insure, but others will offer you protection, despite your hazardous job.
 However, know that the premiums will likely be higher as a result of your employment.